 Figure 2.
-Schematic of experimental setup.
-(A) A mouse whisked against a small vertical surface while head-fixed and running on a treadmill.
-High-speed video of whiskers was obtained at the same time as electrophysiological recordings from TG neurons or cortical two photon Ca2+ imaging.
-(B) Image from high-speed video overlaid with example grid showing the set of surface locations used during one afferent recording.
-(C) Schematic of in vivo identification of Merkel-associated afferents by optogenetic tagging.
-(D) Schematic view showing a whisker in contact with the surface.
+Schematic of the experimental setup.
+(A) A mouse whisks against a small vertical surface while head-fixed and running on a treadmill.
+High-speed video of whiskers is obtained in parallel with electrophysiological recordings from TG neurons or cortical two photon Ca2+ imaging.
+(B) An image from a high-speed video overlaid with an example grid showing the set of surface locations used during one afferent recording.
+(C) Schematic overview of the in vivo identification of Merkel-associated afferents via optogenetic tagging.
+(D) Schematic view demonstrating a whisker in contact with the surface.
 Whisker-pole contact force can be decomposed into several components.
-The magnitudes of these forces and of the bending moment induced by were estimated for each video frame
+The magnitudes of these forces and of the induced bending moment were estimated for each video frame.

-Specific Aim Set 2: The Influence of the Different Mechanoreceptors on Cortical Neuronal Function.
+Specific Aim 2: Evaluate the Influence of the Different Mechanoreceptors on Cortical Neuronal Function.

 Cortical neurons integrate information from multiple sources.
-Nevertheless, using two-photon Ca2+ imaging and electrophysiological recording from layers 2/3 and 4 cortical neurons, we found that the optical stimulation of the different tagged mechanoreceptors leads to an activation of distinct neuronal pools in the barrel cortex (see preliminary results).
-Once we identify the cortical neurons activated by afferent stimulation, we will be able to examine the dissemination of this information throughout the cortex and the spatiotemporal patterns of cortical activation resulting from it in awake mice as they whisk freely in the air and against various complex surfaces.
+Using two-photon Ca2+ imaging and electrophysiological recording from layers 2/3 and 4 cortical neurons, we found that the optical stimulation of different tagged mechanoreceptors leads to an activation of distinct neuronal pools in the barrel cortex (see preliminary results).
+Once we identify the cortical neurons activated by afferent stimulation, we will be able to examine the dissemination of this information throughout the cortex and the spatiotemporal patterns of cortical activation resulting therefrom in awake mice as they whisk freely in the air and against various complex surfaces.
 Finally, we will use trans-synaptic anterograde tracers to map these mechanosensory channels.
-These characterizations will enable us to decipher the dynamic role of the different mechanoreceptors in transforming tactile information into spatiotemporal cortical neuron activation patterns.
+This characterization approach will enable us to decipher the dynamic roles that these different mechanoreceptors play in transforming tactile information into spatiotemporal cortical neuron activation patterns.

-Specific Aim Set 3: The Role of the Different Mechanoreceptors Signaling in Sensorimotor Behavior.
+Specific Aim 3: Examine the Roles of the Different Mechanoreceptors in Establishing Sensorimotor Behavior.

-To examine the degree to which the different mechanoreceptors have any functional role in sensorimotor behavior, we will use awake, head-fixed animals trained in a rough-smooth surface discrimination task.
-To determine the mechanoreceptors' functional role in sensory perception and decision, we will transiently inactivate them during active touch.
-Moreover, using optical activation, we can create patterns of illusory surfaces and determine whether their activation is sufficient or necessary for perceptual decisions.
+To examine the degree to which the different mechanoreceptors play a functional role in shaping sensorimotor behavior, we will use awake, head-fixed animals trained in a rough-smooth surface discrimination task.
+To assess the functions of these mechanoreceptors in sensory perception and decision-making, we will transiently inactivate these receptors during active touch.
+We will further use optical activation to create illusory surface patterns and determine whether their activation is sufficient or necessary for perceptual decisions.

 Together, these experiments will provide direct information on how the somatosensory system copes with multifaceted and complex tactile signals.
-Such information is essential to understanding the functional circuitry that underlies critical components of sensory information processing.
-The study may facilitate an understanding how sensory systems encode and store information during natural behavior.
+Such information is essential to a robust understanding of the functional circuitry that underlies sensory information processing.
+If completed successfully, this project will provide detailed insight into how sensory systems encode and store information in natural behavioral contexts.

-3. Detailed Description of proposed research
+3. Detailed Description of the Proposed Research

-Specific Aim Set 1: The Mechanoelectrical Transformation in the Different Mechanoreceptors.
-As mentioned above, TG touch neurons form specialized sensory endings arranged in a stereotyped pattern along each vibrissa follicle (Fig. 1); functionally, they primarily belong to two main categories: SA and RA touch sensory neurons.
-In collaboration with Prof. Fan Wang (see preliminary results and methods sections), we developed two mice lines expressing optogenetic tools in two largely non-overlapping populations of touch receptors innervating whisker follicles: The first is a PVCre line, which are Merkel-cell-associated SA afferents [29].
-The second is the NetrinG-1 (Ntng1) gene (Ntng1Cre mouse) which are Club-like and Lanceolate receptors RA afferents (figure 3).
-We crossed these lines with RosaAi32/Ai32 (mice expressing channelrhodopsin-2/EYFP fusion protein (Chr2) fusion protein).
+Specific Aim 1: The Mechanoelectrical Transformation in the Different Mechanoreceptors.
+TG touch neurons form specialized sensory endings arranged in a stereotyped pattern along each vibrissa follicle (Fig. 1).
+Functionally, they primarily belong to two main categories: SA and RA touch sensory neurons.
+In collaboration with Prof. Fan Wang (see preliminary results and methods sections), we have developed two mice lines expressing optogenetic tools in two largely non-overlapping populations of touch receptors innervating whisker follicles: The first is a PVCre mouse line encoding Cre recombinase driven by the parvalbumin (PV) gene, enabling labeling of Merkel-cell-associated SA afferents [29].
+The second is a mouse line encoding Cre recombinase driven by the NetrinG-1 (Ntng1) gene (Ntng1Cre mouse) expressed by Club-like and Lanceolate receptor RA afferents (Fig. 3).
+We crossed these lines with RosaAi32/Ai32 mice expressing the channelrhodopsin-2/EYFP fusion protein (Chr2) fusion protein.